 When we used our notebook, we had a preloaded set of packages (run

 !pip list inside the notebook to see all of them).
 But now we want to define our environment so we can reproduce it for our Python scripts.
 There are many recommended options when it comes to packaging in Python and we'll be using the traditional and recommended Pip.

-I'm a huge fan (and user) of Poetry which is a dependency management and packaging tool but there are still many things in flux.
-I'm sticking with Pip because it works for our application and don't want to deal with issues like long resolve periods.
+There are many alternative dependency management and packaging tools, such as Poetry, but there are still many things in flux with these newer options.
+We're going to stick with Pip because it works for our application and don't want to deal with issues like long resolve periods.